 If you have questions about your aeronautical licence, find the answers here.

-Update 17 January 2022 – Proposal to vary aircraft licences
+Update 18 March 2022 – Decision to vary aircraft licences

-Ofcom has published a General Notice setting out our proposal to vary all aircraft and aircraft (transportable) licences.
-This is to to update and simplify the licence documents that we issue.
-We are now in a transition period.
+Ofcom has published a General Notice setting out our decision to vary all aircraft and aircraft (transportable) licences.
+This is to update and simplify the licence documents that we issue.

 For aircraft and transportable licences, we normally issue a licence within 5 working days of receipt of a completed application form and licence fee.
 Aeronautical ground station and navigation aid applications will often take longer due to the need to assign a frequency, which may need to be coordinated internationally.
 Method of delivery (email or letter) depends on your preference as indicated in the application.